mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/12006953/89837358-b64c0480-db60-11ea-870d-4b6482068a3b.gif)

-## Setting 'Brightness' and Panel Ghosting
+## Panel Brightness

-By default you don't need to change / set the brightness setting.
-However, if you do need to this can be changed by calling `setPanelBrightness(XX)` and then `clearScreen()`.
+By default you should not need to change / set the brightness setting as the default value (16) is sufficent for most purposes.
+Brightness can be changed by calling `setPanelBrightness(XX)` and then `clearScreen()`.

 The value to pass 'setPanelBrightness' must be a value less than MATRIX_WIDTH.
 For example for a single 64x32 LED Matrix Module, a value less than 64.
 However, if you set the brightness too high, you may experience ghosting.